korniko98/pivot-atlas/docs/index.md

 ## Introduction

-Welcome to **Pivot Atlas**, a pivoting handbook for cyber threat intelligence analysts, containing simple reference material for how to make the best use of various threat activity observables, such as [IP addresses](/artifacts/ip-address) and [file hashes](/fingerprints#file-hash).
+Welcome to **Pivot Atlas**, an educational pivoting handbook for cyber threat intelligence analysts, containing simple reference material for how to make the best use of various threat activity observables, such as [IP addresses](/artifacts/ip-address) and [file hashes](/fingerprints#file-hash).

 This website aims to map the **pivotability** of every type of artifact that analysts might encounter in the course of their investigations: